Trust (Elvis Costello album): Side two

 According to Costello, "Shot With His Own Gun" is a type of "torch song" that acts as atonement for his wrongdoings of the previous three years.
 Solely featuring voice over piano, the impressionist lyrics touch on a particularly stale relationship and presents a more sympathetic view to the woman rather than the man, who is, metaphorically, "shot with his own gun".
 Gouldstone calls both it and "White Knuckles" milestones for Costello as up to this point, the women in his songs were shown a lack of sympathy.
 "Fish 'n' Chip Paper" is lighter in tone compared to the previous two tracks, offering a critique of the media.
 Regarding the track, Costello stated: "I don't think I was attacking the press in relation to my career, just generally."
 Perone highlights the line "yesterday's news is tomorrow's fish 'n' chip paper" as "suggesting the transitory nature and lack of real importance of public gossip".
-The music itself features a heavier studio production with several overdubs; Costello's voice is also treated with electronic processing.
+The music itself features a heavier studio production with several overdubs; Costello's voice is treated with electronic processing.
 "Big Sister's Clothes" was produced and solely performed by Costello and contains experimentation that Perone compares to the Beach Boys' Pet Sounds (1966).
 According to Gouldstone, the song concerns how deceitful love can be for people growing up and how young girls who are eager to grow up by wearing their "big sister's clothes" fail to see the consequences of wanting to grow up so quickly.
 Perone opines that it could also offer commentary on the state of Britain during the era of Thatcherism.

 Packaging and artwork

 While the sleeve packaging for Get Happy!! mimicked the 1960s, Gouldstone argues that the packaging for Trust imitated the 1940s and 1950s.
 The cover artwork is an out-of-focus headshot of Costello wearing a suit and red-tinted glasses.
 His eyebrows are arched, his glasses are tilted and he is looking up.
 The cover itself lacks the artist's name and the title is underlined.
-Costello later stated: "The picture doesn't go with the title – the person on the cover looks completely untrustworthy, and that's the joke."
+Costello later said that the cover was a form of irony, as "the person on the cover looks completely untrustworthy".
 Perone considers it "one of the most memorable images" in early 1980s pop music.
 The original intended artwork depicted Costello in a film noir scene dressed like Guy Fawkes in a dark coat, glasses and fedora, lighting a cigarette.
 The back cover is, in Hinton's words, "deliberately skew-wiff", depicting the band playing at what appears to be a cocktail bar, although it was actually shot on a stage set.
 The inside of the sleeve boasts an image of the Attractions and other individuals dressed as a brass big band, with the caption "The Soundtrack of Life".
 Alongside Lowe dressed in a tuxedo mime-playing a saxophone, the photograph included the band's road crew, F-Beat staff and the owners of Eden Studios.
 The original packaging did not include a lyric sheet.